The Wild One: Controversies

 Matthews states that Trevelyan maintained his predecessor's stance, albeit in more conciliatory terms, when he assumed the chairmanship of BBFC, telling Columbia in a letter to them dated 3 April 1959:

 There has been a lot of publicity about adolescent gangs in London and elsewhere recently and, while in some ways the present gangs are more vicious than those depicted in the film, the behaviour of Brando and the two gangs to authority and adults generally is of the kind that provides a dangerous example to those wretched young people who take every opportunity of throwing their weight about [...]
 Once again we have made this decision [to refuse certification] with reluctance because we think it is a splendid picture.
 I do hope that the time will come, and come soon, when we do not have to worry about this kind of thing, but I am afraid that we do have to worry about it now.

 Matthews states that the film was rejected twice again, the second time after the scooter-riding mods and motorcycle-riding rockers rioted at Clacton in March 1964.

 It was only with someone not concerned with the original refusal – Lord Harlech – assuming the chairmanship that The Wild One was finally passed for general exhibition as, Matthews reports, "the film would no longer be likely to have its original impact".

 On November 21, 1967, the film was passed for exhibition by the BBFC and received an 'X' certificate.
 The premiere was, Matthews writes, at the Columbia Cinema, Shaftsbury Avenue in February 1968.

-As recounted in his book Seats in All Parts: Half a Lifetime at the Movies, film critic Leslie Halliwell had, in 1954, been the first to show the film in the United Kingdom at his Rex cinema in Cambridge, having successfully petitioned his local authority to grant a certificate despite the BBFC's recent refusal to do so.
-Despite attendances from motorcycle clubs, Teddy Boys and "a sprinkling of London sophisticates and actors", he noted his usual clientele were largely unimpressed and the film "played to very average business".